Bank of America Whale Trades Spotted

 Volume & Open Interest Development

-In terms of liquidity and interest, the mean open interest for Bank of America options trades today is 27884.26 with a total volume of 15,885.00.

-In the following chart, we are able to follow the development of volume and open interest of call and put options for Bank of America's big money trades within a strike price range of $25.0 to $70.0 over the last 30 days.
+Looking at the volume and open interest is a powerful move while trading options.
+This data can help you track the liquidity and interest for Bank of America's options for a given strike price.
+Below, we can observe the evolution of the volume and open interest of calls and puts, respectively, for all of Bank of America's whale trades within a strike price range from $27.0 to $45.0 in the last 30 days.

 Bank of America Option Volume And Open Interest Over Last 30 Days